acherrera/anthony-herrera/content/pages/Recipes.md

 Summary: This is the home page for recipes!
 ---

+# Recipes

+These are things that I like to make and I keep them on here so that I can share them others and access them myself when needed.

+I try to keep comments to very relevant aspects of the recipe.
+If you would like an essay on butter chicken, look elsewhere.

 # Instant Pot

 Things that can be made in an instant Pot.